Association of Chronic Viral Hepatitis B and C with ABO Blood Groups and Rhesus (Rh) Factor

 Manasa K, Pattnaik G, Rao YM, Behera S, Behera A. Hepatitis C virus infection and ABO blood group assessment: tertiary hospital study in India.
 Zhongguo Ying Yong Sheng Li Xue Za Zhi.
 2024;40:e20240012. doi:10.62958/j.cjap.2024.012.

-Jana D, Jana N, Patel AK, Yadav N. ABO & Rh blood groups’ distribution among blood donors from southern Nepal and its relation with hepatitis B viral infection.
+Jana D, Jana N, Patel AK, Yadav N. ABO and Rh blood groups distribution among blood donors and its relation with hepatitis B virus infection.
 Int J Health Sci Res.
-2018;8(5):45–50.
+2018;8(5):45-50.

 Mohsen RT, Anmar KM.
 Evaluating the association of ABO blood groups, age and sex with chronic hepatitis B virus in Iraqi patients.
 Samarra J Pure Appl Sci.
 2022;4(2):16-22.